NagarjunMa/LinkedinAutomation/README.md

 # LinkedIn Job Scraper & Automation Tool

-A full-stack application for automated job searching, scraping, and management from LinkedIn and other job boards.
+A full-stack application for automated job searching, scraping, and management from LinkedIn and other job boards, with integrated Gmail email tracking using Google OAuth.

 ## Features